Need to talk? Call 1800 882 436.

 Early intervention

-• assessing to see if your child could benefit from a listening device such as a hearing aid or cochlear implant
+• assessing whether your child could benefit from a listening device

 • teaching you how to use facial expressions and gestures to communicate with your baby